moralescastillo/mysite/blog/_posts/2023-01-20-dbt-container-terminated.md

 One of the advantages of using dbt (getdbt.com) is that we can use tags to run groups of models.
 In this way, we save time by not running all models available.

 This implies that some dbt runs could last shorter times than others.
-How would you go about making sure that a containerized dbt project has ended in a pipeline?
+How would you then go about making sure that a containerized dbt project has ended in a pipeline?

 ### The Goal